jmpala/symfony-5/course.md

 Symfony use the "Authenticator" system to authenticate users.
 It is a class that implements "Symfony\Component\Security\Http\Authenticator\AuthenticatorInterface".

 In case of Login we can use the "AbstractLoginFormAuthenticator" that has already generic login logic implemented.
+The same can be configured inside "security.yaml" file.

 We can create our own Authenticator with command: